Home Basic Facts History Old Days Old Liveries Photos People Uniform In-Flight Memorabilia Accidents Forum Feedback

 Flight number:

-Remarks: While on final approach to Nagpur (flying from Dacca), a glider crossed the flight path of the DC-3.
+Remarks: While on final approach to Sonegaon Airport, Nagpur, a glider crossed the flight path of the DC-3.
 While trying to avoid a collision, the right wing of the DC-3 struck the glider.
 The glider crashed out of control, but the DC-3 landed safely.

 Source: ASN